Nashrew/refor-api/README.md

 -----------------------------------

 ## TODO / Next Steps
-* TF (or w/e iac) + GitHub Actions for pipeline
 * Tests (:
-* TF + GitHub Actions for pipeline
-    * Consider adding a real DB at this time, although maybe not for simplicity's sake
 * Swagger for funsies probably
 * Move on to a FE?
+Try Cursor maybe.